 First line: In 2017, GAM created a new role of Head of Investments and hired an individual who has approximately 20 years of relevant investment and control experience, to strengthen the first line investment oversight across key investment and trading areas.
 Further, a new and dedicated front office controls function has been created with responsibility for managing risk within the front office control environment.
 Additionally, GAM has made enhancements to the day to day oversight of risk by shifting current regionally-based governance arrangements to a group-led model via the implementation of a series of group oversight committees covering risk, compliance, investment, distribution and change activities.

 Second line: GAM took the decision to separate the compliance and legal function in 2018 to reinforce the critical importance of these functions in their own right.
 Additionally, specialist compliance expertise has been recently recruited in the areas of financial crime and conflicts of interest.
 The Group Chief Risk Officer and Group Head of Compliance now report to the group Chief Executive Officer and participate in the Group Management Board, underscoring the importance of these functions to GAM.
 At the end of 2017, the quantitative analytics team, formerly within the operations function, joined the risk function to provide greater independence.
 In 2018, the risk function took over group-wide ownership for the investment restrictions compliance monitoring activities.
 Both the compliance and risk functions will continue to assess their effectiveness and related capabilities as part of our on-going commitment to operate robust risk management across the group.
-In addition, we are in the process of recruiting for a new role of Head of Investment Risk.
+In addition, we are in the process of recruiting for a new role of Global Head of Investment Risk Oversight (part of the risk function).
+The search for the right candidate is ongoing, but in its final stage.

 Third line: A new Head of Internal Audit with extensive asset management experience was hired at the end of 2017, and the team has been strengthened by the hiring of additional roles.
 The function is in the process of recruiting a senior auditor with specialist experience in the trading and investment management area.
 These, amongst other planned enhancements to methodology and reporting, will further support internal audit in providing assurance on the operation of first and second line activities to manage risk to the Board of Directors (non-executive).